 - Teaching Arrangements

-- One compulsory residential conference in Wellington.
-Other teaching done via Blackboard
+One compulsory workshop period.
+Other teaching done via Blackboard and online videoconferencing.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Communication, Critical thinking, Information literacy,